Vineyard25/setup-guides/_docs/visuals.md

 - [ ] Play Spotify playlist “Pre-service”
 - [ ] Pack away everything but the laptop & DI box
 	* This keeps the music running for a nice post-church atmosphere
-- [ ] Around 12:15 &emdash; close all apps & shut down the laptop FULLY (not just on sleep)
+- [ ] Around 12:15 &mdash; close all apps & shut down the laptop FULLY (not just on sleep)